espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Spirit-Sealing Fulu.md

 * * *

 This classic fulu seals the void energy within an undead, freezing it in its tracks.
-Upon affixing, the target undead must attempt a DC 17 will save or be [[Paralyzed]] for 1 round.
+Upon affixing, the target undead must attempt a DC 17 will save or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Paralyzed]] for 1 round.